Skip to content

 A study from the University of Texas has shown why personalisation works.
 The data suggested personalisation gives us a sense of being in control.
 And it helps us feel like we’re under less pressure from information overload, because the message has already filtered out other options – sounds good to us.
 So when messages are tailored, the outcome, whether that’s an open rate or an engagement rate, is usually better.
 According to HubSpot, personalised calls to action perform 202% better than plain ones, for example.

 Delivering personalised video communications en masse is something that’s possible now thanks to next-generation marketing tools.
 And it can serve a wonderful purpose of making complex messages much easier to digest.
-90% of information the brain picks up is visual – and we process images 60,000 times faster than we process text.
+90% of information that the brain picks up is visual – and we process images 60,000 times faster than we process text.
 So the science backs up why we think videos and images are a great way to deliver internal comms, when languages and text are so much more process-heavy on our grey matter.

-Equity through visuals
+Create equity through visuals

-Across the world it’s estimated that 773 million adults lack basic literacy and numeracy skills – but it’s an issue that can sometimes be hidden.
-Video, graphics and simple infographics are also powerful communication methods for employees who don’t have good literacy skills.
+Across the world it’s estimated that 773 million adults lack basic literacy and numeracy skills, but it’s an issue that can sometimes be hidden.
+Video, graphics and simple infographics are also powerful communication methods for employees who don’t have those literacy skills.
 Something called the Picture Superiority Effect (PSE) helps support this.
-People will only remember 10% of what you say 72 hours later if you use words alone.
-Use a picture, however, and the figure rises to 35% – and for the full shebang with picture and words together, you can achieve a 65% recall.

-BREAKING DOWN THE LANGUAGE BARRIERS
+BREAK DOWN THE BARRIERS

 Insights and Resources